100mslive/100ms-flutter/use-cases/data_store_example/README.md

-# data_store_example
+# Peer Track Node Data Store Example App

-This example shows the usage of `PeerTrackNode` class to unify `HMSPeer` and `HMSTrack` for a peer.
+This example app shows the usage of `PeerTrackNode` class to unify data available in `HMSPeer` and `HMSTrack` to draw video tiles on app UI.

-Let's have a look at the application which we will get after running this example:
+100ms SDK sends updates about Peer & Track in onPeerUpdate & onTrackUpdate events.
+In most use-cases, it's required that an unified & updated state of Peer & Track data is always available to draw a list of video tiles.

+Here's a video of this Sample app -

 https://user-images.githubusercontent.com/93931528/211563965-9b42453b-17f0-46cb-b71f-901d70a83388.mp4

-## Steps to run the app
+## Steps to Run the App

-- Clone the application
+- Clone this application
-- Edit the `authToken` variable in `getHMSConfig` function in `utilities.dart` file.To get the temporary authToken follow the docs [here](https://www.100ms.live/docs/flutter/v2/guides/token).
+- Edit the `authToken` variable in `getHMSConfig` function in `utilities.dart` file.
+To learn more about Creating & using Auth Tokens refer the Guide [here](https://www.100ms.live/docs/flutter/v2/guides/token).

 That's it you are all set 🚀🚀🚀

 ## Implementation